CREATING AND USING PATTERNS

 see separate documentation

-and movie on the Orbit Planner.
+on the Orbit Planner.

 In this example, an 3-step pattern was selected.
 The instrument used